Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

     enabled: true
     # -- This value MUST be set to a list of regular expressions which will be used to gather labels from pods, deployments, statefulsets, daemonsets, cronjobs, jobs, nodes, and namespaces
     patterns:
-      - '^foo' # -- match all labels whose key starts with "foo"
+      - '^foo' # -- Match all labels whose key starts with "foo"
-      - 'bar$' # -- match all labels whose key ends with "bar"
+      - 'bar$' # -- Match all labels whose key ends with "bar"
   annotations:
     # -- By default, the gathering of annotations is not enabled.
 To enable, set this field to true
     enabled: false
     patterns:
-      - '.*'
+      - '.*' # -- match all annotations.
+This is not recommended.
 ```

 4. Install the helm chart using the completed configuration file: